cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ## Acknowledgements
 If the funding is from a public grant, mention the source of the funding and link to their website.

-"This project was funded by the Language Technology Programme for Icelandic 2019-2023.
-The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Education, Science and Culture."
+214: "This project was funded by the Language Technology Programme for Icelandic 2019-2023.
+The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Science and Culture."

 # Contributing (Optional)
 Explain how people can contribute to this repository.
 This can also link to a separate Developer reference (Contributing.md)